-The three latter breakwaters are made of ashlar headers 0.5-0.7 x 0.5-0.7 x 1-2 m (at Sidon large headers up to 5 m are found).
+The two latter breakwaters are made of ashlar headers 0.5-0.7 x 0.5-0.7 x 1-2 m.
 These early breakwaters consist of two ashlar vertical walls with interspace filled with rubble.
 However, this type of structure was still in use much later in the 3rd c.
 BC (e.g. Tyre, 90 x 13 m with 2 m headers, and Amathous in Cyprus 380 m with 3 m headers).

 The Samos breakwater (ca. 530 BC) described by Herodotus (Hist, 3, 44-60) is 480 m long, consisting of a rubble mound.
 This type of structure was widely used for breakwaters in water depths deeper than a few meters where positioning of ashlar headers by divers was difficult.
-This construction method was described later on by Pliny the Young at Centumcellae (103 AD).
+This construction method was described later on by Pliny the Younger at Centumcellae (103 AD).
 The largest ancient breakwater of this type is at Portus Claudius (ca 60 AD, more than 3200 m for both breakwaters).
 This construction method is still used very often nowadays.

 A major evolution was the introduction of ‘Puteolanus pulvis’ (often translated by ‘pozzolana’) for hardening concrete under water.
 This enabled large blocks of hundreds of cubic meters of concrete to be constructed under water by means of pouring concrete into prefabricated wooden caissons.
 The first known use is at Agrippa’s naval base of Portus Iulius, near Pozzuoli, in 37 BC, and the most famous is at Caesarea Maritima (Israel) built between 22 and 10 BC.
 Also this construction method is still used by modern engineers.